yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

      ![](media/view.png)

-1. On Waiting for review page, click on **Permit** to grant permissions.
+1. On the Waiting for review page, click on **Permit** to grant permissions.

      ![](media/permit.png)

 1. Navigate to your `Fabrikam` project in Azure DevOps and select the `Project Settings` blade.
 From there, select the `Service Connections` tab.

-1. On **Service Connections** page, click on **New service connection**.
+1. On the **Service Connections** page, click on **New service connection**.

      ![](media/new%20service%20conenctions.png)

 1. Select  `Azure Resource Manager` and click on **Next**.

-1. On new service connection tab choose **Service Principal (manual)** and select **Next**
+1. On the new service connection tab choose **Service Principal (manual)** and select **Next**

     ![Run detail of the Azure DevOps pipeline previously created.](media/image22.png "Build Pipeline Run detail")

 1. Enter your subscription ID, Name and get the Service Principal details from **Environment Details -> Service Principal** details tab and then Service Connection name to **Fabrikam-Azure**.
-Value of Service Principal Id is the same as Application Id and Service Principal Key value is same as Secret key.Once done click on verify and the Save.
+The value of the Service Principal Id is the same as the Application Id and the Service Principal Key value is the same as the Secret key.
+Once done click on verify and the Save.

-   >**Note**: You can get subscription name from Azure portal -> Subscriptions.
+   >**Note**: You can get the subscription name from the Azure portal -> Subscriptions.

-1. Navigate to Pipelines and select the pipeline you create in last step and click `Edit` mode, and then select the `Variables` button on the top-right corner of the pipeline editor.
+1. Navigate to Pipelines and select the pipeline you create in the last step and click `Edit` mode, and then select the `Variables` button on the top-right corner of the pipeline editor.

     ![Run detail of the Azure DevOps pipeline previously created.](media/image23.png "Build Pipeline Run detail")